 If you are with a patient when they begin to fall:

-- Use your body to break their fall.
+- Use your body to break the fall.

 - Protect your own back by keeping your feet wide apart and your knees bent.

-- Make sure the patient's head does not hit the floor or any furniture.
+- Make sure the patient's head does not hit the floor or any other surface.

 After the Fall